mallamsiddiq/hackers-stories/README.md

 Also, the API items are downloaded once at a time and hence might not be expected that all items be found on this app soon.
 And also please note that madedata.json file might be excluded if the whole file exceed what the provided form can take and hence option 2 of seeding the database might not be feasible

-P.s. you can populate the database by simply run my custom command
+P.s. you can populate the database by trending news, simply run my custom command

 	python manage.py save_latest_items

+And also, every five minute i seed the database with the latest news than what we have saved in the db and not 100 to ensure we don’t miss out on the latest news.

 Thanks